MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 The data is encrypted in transport using TLS 1.2 or greater.
 All data types are additionally encrypted at rest in Microsoft's service using AES128.
 All data types except those used for open tab and history sync are additionally encrypted before leaving the user’s device with keys managed via the [Azure Information Protection](https://docs.microsoft.com/deployedge/microsoft-edge-policies#restrictsignintopattern) policy.

-#### Why don’t open tab and history data have additional client-side encryption?
+#### Why don’t open tab and history data have more client-side encryption?

-To reduce resource utilization on end user devices, history data is generated server-side based on open tab roaming data.
+To reduce resource utilization on end-user devices, history data is generated server-side based on open tab roaming data.
 This process would not be possible with client-side encryption of this data.
 To disable open tab and history sync, apply the [SavingBrowserHistoryDisabled](https://docs.microsoft.com/deployedge/microsoft-edge-policies#savingbrowserhistorydisabled) or [SyncTypesListDisabled](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#synctypeslistdisabled) policies.

 #### Can tenant admins bring their own key?